Something is happening in Tombstone. I wrote a book about it.

 "You know I don't understand like half of those words, right?"
 Jay said.

 "The lights flicker because of the power grid.
-Not a ghost."
+Not a ghost," Cassie said.

 "We're going tonight," Cassie said.